manuel-valles/react-hooks-in-depth/README.md

 2. **useEffect** recreates the React's lifecycle methods: _componentDidMount_, _componentDidUpdate_, and _componentDidUnmount_.
 Inside useEffect, you can do any sort of side-effect that will only re-run if one of the parameters in the array of dependencies changes.

 3. **useContext** allows you to store data in the UserContext.Provider. useContext just pulls that data out when given a Context object as a parameter.
 In general, context adds a decent amount of complexity (prop drilling) to an app.
 Only put things in context that are truly application-wide state like user information or auth keys and then use local state for the rest.

+4. **useRef** is useful for things like:
+   - Holding on to setInterval and setTimeout IDs so they can be cleared later;
+   - Any bit of statefulness that could change but you don't want it to cause a re-render when it does;
+   - Referencing DOM nodes directly.